Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 ![IT infrastructure Service Operations (Logging & Monitoring) interface](assets/images/extract/media/ITops.png)

-#### Services Description
+#### Service Description

-This is an Application Performance Monitoring (APM) service that monitors and controls infrastructure performance supporting applications (e.g., latency, errors, service availability) and workloads deployed in the Cloud environment.
+Developed by Leonardo, this is an Application Performance Monitoring (APM) service that monitors and controls infrastructure performance supporting applications (e.g., latency, errors, service availability) and workloads deployed in the Cloud environment.
 It provides centralized collection and analysis across various infrastructure elements: Servers and VMs, Containers and orchestrators, Cloud providers, and Network.
-It provides AI-based analytics to prevent and resolve issues before they impact users.

 The service is offered per 1 GB of data storage.